tel: +48 888 99 98 98

 5.82 ZŁ

-Call us tel: +48 888 99 98 98 or get in touch through form on our website.
-You can check the strength and the shape of neodymium magnets in our magnetic calculator magnetic calculator
+Call us tel: +48 888 99 98 98 or get in touch through contact form on our website.
+You can check the mass as well as the shape of neodymium magnets in our magnetic mass calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.